Skip to main content

 Prescribed Burning

 Oak Lake Field Station uses prescribed burning to help manage introduced vegetation and promote native prairie diversity.
-Cool-season grasses (Bromus inermis and Poa pretensis) dominate the grassland communities throughout the station.
+Cool-season grasses (Bromus inermis and Poa pratensis) dominate the grassland communities throughout the station.
 These grasses are both introduced and will out-compete native prairie grasses and forbs.
 Prescribed burning in the spring has been shown to set-back these cool-season grasses and promote germination of native warm-season grasses and forbs.
 Burn history varies across the field station property.
 Some areas have been burned frequently (every three to four years) while others have only been burned a few times.
 Generally, our burns are conducted as late in the spring as possible before germinating vegetation is too green to burn.
 This timing varies from year to year but generally occurs between the middle of May and June 1.
 Prescribed burns are rotated among several grassland areas at the station.

 Burn History by Location